Raffi: Children's entertainer

+His first performance for children was in 1974, at a nursery school run by his mother-in-law.
+His first album, Singable Songs for the Very Young, was produced in his friend's basement and released in 1976.
+The album was influenced by three educators, including his then-wife.

 Most of Raffi's children's albums include small, simple, folk instrumentations featuring Raffi's vocal and guitar work.
 Early works included contributions from Toronto-area folk musicians, including Ken Whiteley, The Honolulu Heartbreakers, and Bruce Cockburn.
 Raffi also incorporated many world music sounds into his records, including "Sambalele" (More Singable Songs, 1977) and "Anansi" (The Corner Grocery Store, 1979).
+Some of Raffi's best-known children's songs are "Bananaphone", "All I Really Need", and "Down by the Bay".

+In 1979, he wrote "Baby Beluga", possibly his most famous song, after meeting a beluga whale named Kavna at the Vancouver Aquarium.

 In 1989, his album Raffi In Concert With The Rise And Shine Band was listed on the RPM Top 100 Albums chart.
+He took a break from music from 1989 to 1990.

+In 1999, he released his autobiography, The Life of a Children’s Troubadour.

 After a seven-year gap in publishing, Raffi released an album, Let's Play, in 2002.
-He moved to Saltspring Island near Victoria, British Columbia, in 2008.
+Between 2003 and 2013, he took a hiatus from touring.